reisman234/workflow-api/README.md

 To be authorized against the control plane of the k8s api a serviceaccount is created and used.
 This serviceaccount is bound to its `clusterrolebindung` to a `clusterrole` with the allowed rules/permissions.

+- a `serviceAccount` is only from within the cluster usable.
 - a cluster wide RBAC is used becaus at api start the `/healthz` of k8s is requested
   - this should be replaced